HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

         - *args: Additional positional arguments.
         - **kwargs: Additional keyword arguments.
     **Returns:**
-        - Response: A DRF response object with a 405 status code and a detail message.
+        - Response: A DRF response object with a 405 Method Not Allowed status code and a detail explaining that deleting the account is not allowed.

 ### def me(self, request):
 Return the user's profile or update the user's profile.